nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/main-view.md

 ## Code Editor

 The code editor mode is an HTML editor to let you inspect every elements and directly modify your layout.
-You can delete, modify, update, copy/paste, dragn and drop every elements that you want.
+You can delete, modify, update, copy/paste, drag and drop every elements that you want.

 The HTML mode includes a few helpers such as auto-completion for document properties, tasks properties, and functions and polymer behaviours.
 The annotation `@doctype`, `@schema` or `@task` defined for each property defines the auto-completion for that property.